 Apart from the many stories written on the benefits and uses of lavender from culinary uses, aromatherapy and more esoteric ways the lavender flowers and oil can be of value.
 The aroma alone it is worth growing if not for the added attraction for bees to the garden.
 It also provides striking colour and softness for the garden when especially planted on mass, as a border or an underplant to roses.

 In my experience growing lavender has been a study in extremes, as I have found lavender to either die straight away or, it is so hardy that it grows and grows with no effort at all.
-Lavender is now growing well under the standard roses and mixed with low growing Merrymaker roses on the front path.
+Lavender is now growing under the standard roses, and mixed with low growing Merrymaker roses on the front path.
 The best lavender plants I’ve grown are the smaller root stock plants.
-The root stock plants were less expensive and healthier than any larger plants from the nurseries that on the whole were unreliable and did not do well or were very inconsistent.
+The root stock plants were less expensive and healthier than any larger plants that on the whole were unreliable, and did not do well or were very inconsistent.

 There are nearly 30 different types of lavender that are part of the mint family called Lamiaceae.
 Originally a Mediterranean plant with pink to white to purple flowers of varying shades.
 The following are the three main proper lavender types.

 French lavender called Lavandula dentata is grown in Australia and has the pretty silvery serrated leaves and gentle mauve blooms.
 It flowers in winter and early Spring but like mine does it may flower all year.
 This plant unless a dwarf variety will grow large 150cm x 150cm.
 Recommended for warmer humid climates.

 English lavender called Lavandula angustifolia has more narrow leaves with pink, purple or white flowers in Summer.
 The stems are long and very much liked by bees.
 This is the best choice for poorer soil in a hot, dry climate with cold winters.
 If you want to use the lavender for potpourri or oil, this is the one to grow.
 English lavender is recommended for areas that are cool and damp with a dry summer.